huwanlong/docs/docs/languages/english/zero.md

 Do you catch a cold sometimes?
 I'm sure you do.
 When we catch a cold, do we have to see a doctor at once?
 Not necessarily.
 All we need to do is drink more water and take a good rest.
 If we still don't feel well, then we should see a doctor.
 The doctor may give us some medicine.
 We'll get well in a couple of days.

 ### 43. 连词 when, so , and , because

+My little sister Jane is quite good at singing.
+She enjoys singing all the time.
+She sings when she takes a bath.
+She sings when she takes a rest.
+She sings even when she studies.
+No noe complains because she sings so well.
+She wants to be a singer when she grows up.
+I'm sure she can make it.

 ### 44. 介绍现在进行时

+A: What are you doing now?

+B: I'm writing a letter.

+A: What is your brother doing now?

+B: He is playing the piano.

+A: What is your little sister doing now?

+B: She is playing with her doll.

+A: What are your parents doing now?

+B: They are sitting in the living room.
+My mon is watching TV, and my dad is reading a newspaper.

 ### 45. 介绍过去时

+David: What did you do this morning, Bill?

+Bill: I went jogging in the park, David.

+David: Did you enjoy it?

+Bill: Yes, I did, but I was a little tired after it, I'm getting better now.

+David: Good.
+I hope I can go jogging with you sometime.

+BIll: You're welcome anytime.
+Exercise is good for our health, you know.

 ### 46. About Me 我的故事

+I come from Nanning, Guangxi, but I was born in Nanjing.
+My family moved to Taiwan when I was just one year old.
+I began to lwarn English when i entered junior high school.
+I hated English grammar, and I didn't like to memorize words.
+So I gave up learning English.
+However, six years later, when I was 18, I started to learn English again.
+I will tell you the rest of the story later on.

 ### 47. 介绍频率副词

+A: What do you usually do on weekends?

+B: I usually go hiking with my friends in the mountains.
+What do you usually do on weekends?

+A: Well, I'm busy on weekdays, so on weekends I usually sleep late.

+B: Why not go hiking with me?
+It's a lot of fun.

+A: Thanks, but I would rather stay home and take a good rest.

 ### 48. 介绍 that 从句作宾语

+Do you believe that a 7-year-old girl can take care of her family?
+This is a true story.
+This girl lives in Jiayi County, Taiwan Province.
+Her father is serving time in jail, and her mother went blind in a car accident several years ago.
+Therefore, the little girl has to take care of her mother, one younger sister and one younger brother.
+She does all the housework, including cooking, but she never complains.
+What a great, loving girl!

 ### 49. 继续介绍频率副词

+Mr. Smith always gets to work on time.
+In ther words, he is always punctual, and he is never lazy at work.
+He is usually busy with a lot of paperwork, but sometimes he takes a break for a cup of coffee.
+He often says that he enjoys his work.
+After work, he rushes home to stay with his family.
+He hardly ever watches TV, but when he is free, he always plays and sings with his children.
+He is a great father.

 ### 50. At a Restaurant 在餐厅

+Customer: Can I have a menu, please?

+Waitress: Here you are, sir.

+(A few minutes later)

+Waitress: Are you ready to order now, sir?

+Customer: Yes, I would like a big bowl of beef noodles, please.

+Waitress: No problem.
+I'll be right back with your food.

 ### 51. 介绍 "It seems that..."